SquareBracketAssociates/Booklet-uFFI/Chapters/7-threadedffi.md

 - Non-Blocking Calls: A non-blocking FFI call is executed in an FFI Worker thread.
 This call just blocks the worker thread and the Pharo process performing the call.
 The VM Execution Thread continues executing other Pharo Processes.
 This type of call allows us to execute long-running FFI calls without freezing the whole Pharo image.
 However, performing a Non-Blocking call is expensive as it is required to synchronize and communicate two OS Threads, the one of the VM Execution and the one of the FFI Worker.

-- FFI Runner \(*@TFRunner@*\): A FFI Runner is the object responsible for handling the FFI Calls and Callbacks.
+- FFI Runner \(*TFRunner*\): A FFI Runner is the object responsible for handling the FFI Calls and Callbacks.
 It implements different strategies to run them.

-- FFI Worker Thread \(*@TFWorker@*\): This FFI Runner uses an OS thread to execute FFI calls.
+- FFI Worker Thread \(*TFWorker*\): This FFI Runner uses an OS thread to execute FFI calls.
 It has an input queue where outgoing FFI calls are put and a response queue that notifies the VM Execution Thread when an FFI call has finished.
 A FFI Worker Thread performs only one call at a time.
 If a call is being executed, it is blocked in this call.
 If it is required to execute more than one call at a time in the worker, a second worker should be created.
 There is always a default FFI Worker thread that is available, but additional ones can be created and referred them by a name.

-- Same Thread Runner \(*@TFSameThreadRunner@*\): This FFI Runner is the default FFI Runner used by the FFI Calls.
+- Same Thread Runner \(*TFSameThreadRunner*\): This FFI Runner is the default FFI Runner used by the FFI Calls.
 It performs blocking calls using the VM Execution Thread.
 It is fast and performant to use with short FFI calls.

-- Main Thread Runner \(*@TFMainThreadRunner@*\): This FFI Runner is a special case of an FFI Runner.
+- Main Thread Runner \(*TFMainThreadRunner*\): This FFI Runner is a special case of an FFI Runner.
 It works exactly as a FFI Runner with the difference that uses the main thread of the OS Process to run the FFI calls.
 It is useful when we require that FFI calls be performed in the main thread of the application.
 This is a common require of UI frameworks e.g., Cocoa.
 This Worker is only available if the Pharo VM is run with the _--worker_ option.

 ## Using a Worker Thread to execute FFI calls

 The selection of the FFI Runner to use is FFILibrary dependent.
 Each library will say which FFI Runner to use.
-By default all libraries are using the *@TFSameThreadRunner@*.
+By default all libraries are using the *TFSameThreadRunner*.
-To select to use the default FFI Worker Thread we should override the method *@#runner@*.
+To select to use the default FFI Worker Thread we should override the method *#runner*.
 For using the default TFWorker we will do:

 ```language=smalltalk